Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 By default, Uncanny Automator will assign the ‘subscriber’ role to the new user.

-If you want to change this, then simply open the ‘Role’ dropdown and choose a new user role from the list.
+To change this, simply open the ‘Role’ dropdown and choose a different role from the list.

 Select the user role you want to assign

-If there is already an account for the person’s email address or username, then we don’t want to create a new account for that person.
+If there is already an account linked to the email address or username, then we don’t want to create a duplicate account.

 With that being said, make sure you select ‘Do nothing’ in the following section: ‘What to do if the user already exists.’